 It should be noted that current public health threats could adversely affect the Company's ongoing or planned business operations.
 In particular, the ongoing COVID-19 pandemic has resulted in federal, state and local governments and private entities mandating various restrictions, including travel restrictions, access restrictions, restrictions on public gatherings, and stay at home orders.
 The effect of these orders, government imposed quarantines and measures the Company has taken, such as implementing work-at-home policies, may negatively impact productivity, disrupt the Company's business and could delay the Company's commercialization timeline.
 The Company cannot presently predict the scope and severity of any potential business shutdowns or disruptions, but if the Company or any of the third parties with whom it engages, including personnel at third-party manufacturing facilities and other third parties with whom the Company conducts business, were to experience shutdowns or other business disruptions, the Company's ability to conduct its business in the manner and on the timeline presently planned could be materially and adversely impacted.
 It is unknown how long these conditions will last and what the complete effect will be on the Company.
 While to date we have been able to continue to execute our overall business plan, some of our business activities have been slowed and taken longer to complete and we continue to adjust to the challenges of operating in a largely remote setting with our employees.
 We have only recently launched our commercial activities for Twirla and begun engaging with healthcare providers to promote Twirla.
 We expect that, as we broaden our sales detailing activities, in some instances our sales force may encounter challenges engaging with healthcare providers during this on-going pandemic.
+Although many areas of the United States have begun to re-open access to offices and other commercial facilities, there continue to be areas where restrictions remain in place, which may have the potential to affect our ability to conduct our business.
+Further, new variants, some of which could be resistant to existing vaccines, may lead to new shutdowns or business disruptions in the future.
 The Company will continue to closely monitor events as they develop and evaluate alternative, mitigating measures it can implement if needed.